IBM-Cloud/ansible-collection-ibm/docs/ibm_container_alb_create.rst

     (Required for new resource) The VLAN ID that you want to use for your ALBs.

-  enable (False, bool, True)
-    If set to true, the ALB is enabled by default.

-  ip (False, str, None)
-    The IP address that you want to assign to the ALB.

-  zone (True, str, None)
+  cluster (True, str, None)
-    (Required for new resource) The zone where you want to deploy the ALB.
+    (Required for new resource) The ID of the cluster that the ALB belongs to.

-  nlb_version (False, str, None)
-    The version of the network load balancer that you want to use for the ALB.

   id (False, str, None)